DataNext27/TouchPortal_SteelSeriesGG/README.md

    - Values: -1 to 1
  - ChatMix State
    - Values: True/False
-   - Note: True if game and chat redirections devices are the same
+   - Note: True if game and chat redirections devices are the same, else False
  - Redirections Devices
-   - Value: Name of the selected redirection device of the chosen virtual device
+   - Value: Name of the selected redirection device of the chosen device
 - Configs
-  - Values: Chosen virtual device selected config
+  - Values: Chosen device selected config
 - Redirections State
   - Values: Enabled, Disabled
   - Note: Can be changed in settings
 - Audience Monitoring State
   - Values: Enabled, Disabled
   - Note: Can be changed in settings
+- Routed Processes Names
+  - Values: Names of apps routed to a specific device

 ## Settings
  - Muted States Names